-My son and I were watching a movie.
-He checked his blood glucose reading and stated “The stress has made my blood sugars high!”
+My son understand that there can be a correlation between stress and high blood glucose.
+While watching a movie, he checked his blood glucose reading and stated “The stress has made my blood sugars high!”

 The body’s stress response is the same as the “fight or flight” response.
 This means that when you are stressed, your body gets prepared to engage in a physical altercation or get out of the area fast!
 It does this by increasing the amount of sugar (energy) readily available.
 The best way for the body to store up sugar is to decrease the insulin it produces.
 If you have type 1 diabetes, your body isn’t making any of its own insulin but your body can still flood itself with glucagon (sugar stored in the liver) and adrenaline.